 The K File System is inspired by modern UNIX file system.
 Each file is represented by an inode, and the data is split in blocks.
 It’s a flat file system, which means that there is no directory.
+This filesystem is now deprecated.
+However it might be interesting to handle both ISO and KFS.

 The Block Unit